peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* cell array of :func:`xobserve`

     **Cell array** of function handles that take the current field and returns a real observable ``o`` with dimension of ``[1, n.lattice]``.
 The default observable is the first real field amplitude.
 Note the use of braces for cell arrays!
 One can also input these individually as ``in.observe{1} = @(a,r) f(a,r)``, using an inline anonymous function.
 The total number of observe functions is stored internally as :attr:`graphs`.
 The fields ``a`` passed in the input are transformed according to the :attr:`functions` metadata.

+.. function:: function (data,in)

+    This is a user-definable cell array of data function handles.
+Use when simulation data is needed that is a function of the :func:`observe` local averages over ``ensemble(1)``, typically involving combinations of several observed averages.
+The default value sequentially generates all the averages that are in the simulated data.
+The input to the ``n``-th function is the whole cell array of averages, and the output is a data array for the ``n``-th graph.
+This function is used at simulation time.
+It generates  error-bars and sampling errors in the graphed results.

 .. function::  rfilter (r)